 Crises of Communication: Sustainability and Trumpism

 I have to admit, I’m somewhat addicted to thinking about social systems theory, particularly the version developed by the German sociologist Niklas Luhmann (1927–1998).
 But this addiction isn’t driven by pure fascination—it’s more of a love-hate relationship.
-On one hand, seeing the world through a Luhmannian lens doesn’t make it more just, but it does make it comprehensible.
-The chaotic state of global affairs—the crazyness of U.S. elections, the brutal devastation in the Middle East, and the looming tensions brought by the climate crisis—appears senseless at times, even apocalyptic.
+On one hand, seeing the world through a Luhmannian lens doesn’t make it more just or fantastic, but it does make it comprehensible.
+The chaotic state of global affairs—the crazyness of U.S. elections, the brutal devastation in the Middle East, the war in Europe, and the looming tensions brought by the climate crisis—appears senseless at times, even apocalyptic.
 And yet, systems theory offers a framework that, paradoxically, brings coherence to this apparent madness, showing us how these outcomes emerge from the logic of functionally differentiated systems.

 Faced with such overwhelming disorder, how can anyone retain a sense of sanity?
 We can protest, advocate for change, and try to amplify ‘reasonable’ voices, but as we’ll see, whether these efforts have the desired effect is largely out of our hands.
 One might speculate that a Trump victory would worsen the Middle East conflict (and the conflict in Ukraine), but, as citizens of the world, we have no ballot for de-escalating global tensions.
 People outside the U.S. cannot vote in American elections, and even if Kamala Harris were to win, there’s little reason to assume that U.S. policy would suddenly prioritize humanitarian investment in preserving lives and infrastructure abroad—the very foundations of a decent existence.